 Studies of microorganisms, their interactions with host cells as well as the immune system, are generating knowledge used to conquer human disease and also providing answers to many of the major scientific questions confronting molecular and cellular biologists.
 Virology, immunology, oncology, and metabolic diseases are broad research areas being pursued by various members of the Department of Microbiology and Immunology at Penn State College of Medicine at Hershey.
 The Department provides an outstanding research environment for training of graduate students and postdoctoral fellows.
 Graduates have been highly successful in obtaining postdoctoral positions in leading laboratories at major research centers and establishing rewarding careers as scientific investigators and educators.

-Currently, 16 faculty members have primary appointments within the Department and ten faculty members of other departments (Medicine, Pathology, Pediatrics and Surgery) have joint appointments.
+Currently, 15 faculty members have primary appointments within the Department and nine faculty members of other departments (Biology, Medicine, Obstetrics & Gynecology, Pathology, Pediatrics and Surgery) have joint appointments.
 Members of the faculty have attained national as well as international recognition for their research endeavors.
 Evidence for the excellence of the faculty include

 - An outstanding record of scientific publications.